 Reviewed by the London Times as an “Outstanding vocalist and performer”.
 Sharon trained in Musical Theatre at The BRIT School for Performing Arts before completing a PGC whilst studying a Masters Degree in Early Years Education specialising in Early Years Music at Birmingham City University.
 Sharon managed and ran classes for various performing arts schools before setting up the Cherrystars Music and Movement programme and Cherrystars weekend stage school at The BRIT school.

-With the schools success she went on to set up Cherrystars Agency which has seen child clients appear in Commercials, Feature Films, TV Dramas and Stage Shows.
-Sharon has had a varied career in the entertainment industry.
-She has worked extensively on screen and stage as an actress, singer, children’s agent and more recently as a producer.
-As an actress, she has worked on some of the UK’s most popular TV shows including BBC’s Sherlock, Eastenders and Good Omens.
+She has worked extensively on screen and stage as an actress, singer, writer, children’s agent and producer.
+As a screen actress, she has worked on some of the UK’s most popular TV shows including BBC’s Sherlock, Eastenders and Good Omens.

 Roxanne trained at the BRIT School for Performing Arts and then went on to study at Guildford School of Acting where she achieved a First Class Degree in Musical Theatre.
 Past credits include Casualty, ‘The Suicide’ at the National Theatre, Mrs Popper in ‘Mr Popper’s Penguins’, The Curious Incident Of The Dog In The Night-Time for the National Theatre, original West End cast ‘Viva Forever’, Marie in ‘The Realness’ at the Young Vic, Kate/Chutney in the original West End cast of Legally Blonde, The Mask Show The Last Resort with Strangeface Thetare Company.